n3d1117/website/PLAN.md

 4. The action uses normal SSH over the tailnet to the Pi (`pi-cph`).
 5. `pihole` runs the same generated-data refresh script.
 6. `pihole` force-pushes `generated-data`.
-7. Cloudflare sees `generated-data` changed and deploys it.
+7. A lightweight GitHub Action run on `generated-data` calls the Cloudflare deploy hook.
+8. Cloudflare builds `generated-data`.

 This gives push deploys without polling, without a self-hosted runner, and without exposing the Pi to the internet.